 Work for your thesis will be on-going throughout the year, in addition to the work you will be doing for the various courses on which you are enrolled.
 You will initially work on your thesis independently and present some work on it by the end of the course "Research Methods in Political Philosophy".
 Later, once you have made a final choice of topic and supervisor, you will work mostly with him or her.
 You can expect to have two consultations with your supervisor, and should be prepared to make the best possible use of them.

 The deadlines for various stages of your work on the thesis are as follows (academic year 2018-19):

 1. Nov.
 27 – the first step: provisional title, general theme, and possible research questions (around 400 words)

 - To be handed in to C. Ungureanu (pigeonhole).

 - Students are encouraged to contact professors according to their research interests.
-Whenever a professor organizes a tutorial, the student is strongly advised to prepare it (do research on one’s own; reflect on specific problems and questions to be discussed).
+Whenever a professor organizes a tutorial, the student is strongly advised to prepare it (research on one’s own; reflection on specific problems and questions to be discussed).

 2. Mid Jan. - provisional MA thesis proposal.

 - 700-800 words without bibliography;

 3. Mid Feb. - Handing in of the MA thesis proposal

 - 1300-1500 words without bibliography.